Ashcott railway station

 Ashcott railway station was a station on the Highbridge branch of the Somerset and Dorset Joint Railway.
 Opened by the Somerset Central Railway in 1856 as Ashcott and Meare, the name changed to Ashcott in 1876.
 Consisting of a short wooden platform and station building, the station was next to a road level crossing.
 This was operated with a 10 lever ground frame.

 History

-The station was opened by the Somerset and Dorset Joint Railway, a joint line run by a committee for the Midland Railway and the Southern Railway.
+The station was opened by the Somerset Central Railway and became part of the Somerset and Dorset Railway when the SCR merged with the Dorset Central Railway in 1862.
+From 1875, the line was called the Somerset and Dorset Joint Railway, as a joint line run by a committee for the Midland Railway and the Southern Railway.
 The line became a joint operation of the Southern Railway and the London, Midland and Scottish Railway after the grouping of 1923.
 It was placed in the Western Region when the railways were nationalised in 1948.
 The station closed when trains were withdrawn during the Beeching Axe, taking effect on 7 March 1966.